 To sum up, the European consumers had similar spending habits when food and drinks remained the top, garment items were the second, and education and entertainments came to the last.
-In more details, Turkish consumers were more willing to pay on food and entertainment than others when Italian consumers would spend the most in fashion.
+In more details, Turkish consumers were more willing to pay for food and entertainment than others when Italian consumers would spend the most in fashion.

-[ Written by - kwong yan cheung ]
+[ Written by - Kwong Yan Cheung ]

 Sample Answer 8:

 The given table illustrates the customer expenditure on goods in five countries in the year 2002.
-It is clearly shown that the highest expenditure category was on Food/ drink/ Tobacco, and Turkey had the highest amount of spending among the five countries.
+It is clearly shown that the highest expenditure category was on Food/ Drink/ Tobacco, and Turkey had the highest amount of spending among the five countries.

-Furthermore the expenditure on leisure and education was the least among all the categories with only 1.985 in Spain and in Turkey that was 4.35%.
+Furthermore, the expenditure on leisure and education was the least among all the categories with only 1.985 in Spain and in Turkey that was 4.35%.
 Other countries like Sweden and Italy had very similar percentages of spending with 3.22% and 3.20% respectively.